dinosaure/blogger/articles/smtp_2.md

   - Deployement
 ---

-In our previous article, we saw how to deploy 2 essential services for emails: the DNS stack.
+In our [previous][previous-article] article, we saw how to deploy 2 essential services for emails: the DNS stack.
 This basically means that:
 1) you have a domain name (this will be your identity on the Internet)
 2) this domain name is managed by your unikernel (you don't have any